clarisli/BlockchainND-Private-Blockchain-API/README.md

 }
 ```

-I also did a simple validation - if the request's payload is empty, the service will not create a block and return an error:
+I also did a simple validation - when receiving a request without a body property or with a property with a different name than body, the service will not create a block and return an error:

 ```
 {
-    "status": "Error",
-    "message": "Block content is required."
+    "errors": [
+        {
+            "location": "body",
+            "param": "body",
+            "msg": "Invalid value"
+        }
+    ]
 }
 ```